Popper

 A Popper can be used to display some content on top of another.
 It's an alternative to react-popper.

-Some important features of the Popper
+Some important features of the Popper component:

 - ๐ท Popper relies on the 3rd party library (Popper.js) for perfect positioning.